Safety of Red Light Therapy in Pregnancy

 Safety of Light Therapy in Pregnancy

 There have been several studies using red light and bright white light in pregnancy - all state it is safe (but not to put lights directly on to the bump).
-Pharma companies won’t be funding any studies that could impact their sales so as you learn more about PBM you’ll see why pharmaceutical companies are worried as more and more robust studies are published regarding the many benefits and lack of harm in other populations.
+Pharma companies won’t be funding any studies that could impact their sales so as you learn more about red light therapy you’ll see why pharmaceutical companies are worried as more and more robust studies are published regarding the many benefits and lack of harm in other populations.
 Many of the manufacturers of PBM consumer goods will also cover themselves with verbiage of “not recommended in pregnancy".
 However, the world expert on PBM research, Michael Hamblin, is of the opinion that light medicine/photoceuticals are not harmful in pregnancy, especially when we’re not lighting up the bump.
 These are the same wavelengths of light that we would be exposed to if we spent more time outdoors in the early morning and dusk.
 Don’t forget we’re already using light medicine with newborns for jaundice and you probably had some beautiful LEDs on your Xmas tree!

 Back and Pelvic Pain in Pregnancy

 One of the primary challenges during pregnancy is managing discomfort and sometimes pain, especially as your body adjusts to the added weight and strain.
 Photobiomodulation has been shown to effectively relieve musculoskeletal pain by reducing inflammation and improving tissue repair.
 For pregnant women experiencing back pain, pelvic discomfort, or other common pregnancy complaints, this gentle therapy can offer much-needed relief without the use of medication with just a few minutes each day.
+I treat expectant moms with significant back pain in pregnancy with two or three sessions with laser (far more powerful than LEDs) leaving them pain free for the rest of their pregnancy.
+There is also good evidence for safety from studies using laser on women with carpal tunnel syndrome in pregnancy.

 Reducing Pregnancy Complications